webgismd/api-specs/bcwms/wms-developer-guide.md

 A Web Map Service (WMS) as defined here is specifically a web standard developed by the Open Geospatial Consortium (OGC) (see http://www.opengeospatial.org/), an international not for profit organization.
 It is a standardized HTTP interface used for styling & rendering data into a map (image) and perform identify operations.

-The Metadata record for this service can be found here - BC Web Map Library catalogue.data.gov.bc.ca/dataset/6164a2af-d3ac-4e92-8dbe-51a93bb5e24b.
-In addition, each WMS layer has its own specific URL and can be found within each metadata record.
-For Finding DataBC's Web Map Services (WMS layers) see the B.C.
-Data Catalogue for http://catalogue.data.gov.bc.ca/dataset?download_audience=Public&res_format=wms
+The Metadata record for this service can be found here:<br> BC Web Map Library http://catalogue.data.gov.bc.ca/dataset/6164a2af-d3ac-4e92-8dbe-51a93bb5e24b. <br> In addition, each WMS layer has its own specific URL and can be found within each metadata record.
+See - http://catalogue.data.gov.bc.ca/dataset?download_audience=Public&res_format=wms

 <br>
 DataBC offers web map services (WMS) that allow users to view hundreds of data layers from the B.C.
 Geographic Warehouse (BCGW) in desktop geospatial software or via web-based map applications.